kailash-manasarovar/statement/docs/timeline/2024/february.md

 - I consider that to demonstrate how hackers are still accessing everything I do online in more-or-less real time.
 - Going back to the original threat, I consider the threat to be credible and to mean that someone may throw acid on my face.
 - A lot of my Twitter pals suggest reporting to the police: https://x.com/search?q=(to%3A1frgvn)%20until%3A2024-02-21%20since%3A2024-02-19&src=typed_query&f=live.
-- He has deleted the account now, although just two days ago when I was checking, the message was there (21 November 2024) and the account was still active.
+- He has deleted the account now.

 !!! danger "Hackers still active - November 2024"
     - My movements are still being tracked and I'm still being hacked extensively.
     - I believe they deleted the Mark Moseley account at exactly the time I plan to be writing about it.
     - It is highly likely they are reading this statement while I write it.

-- Perhaps the messages are salvageable in Twitter caches.
+- Perhaps any deleted accounts or messages are salvageable in Twitter caches.
 - I sent a copy of the threat to the Alicante directorate too, asking them if they would do something now.

 ![Threat of violence on Twitter](../../content/images/threats/threat-of-violence-twitter.png)